tempestphp/blade/README.md

 Current date: @datetime($date)
 ```

 The Blade instances passes all methods to the internal view factory.
 So methods such as `exists`, `file`, `share`, `composer` and `creator` are available as well.
-Check out the [original documentation](https://laravel.com/docs/5.8/views) for more information.
+Check out the [original documentation](https://laravel.com/docs/11.x/views) for more information.

-## Integrations

-- [Phalcon Slayer Framework](https://github.com/phalconslayer/slayer) comes out of the box with Blade.